Strapped for cash and can’t afford a sleep study? How to improve your sleep on the cheap

 Right now, sleep fixes such as a new mattress or white noise machine may be too expensive.

-Let’s talk about what you can do on the cheap to improve your sleep.
+Let’s talk about what you can realistically do on the cheap for better nights.

 1) Practice good sleep hygiene